-To receive a refund, the member must complete Form 5 (Withdrawing Your Retirement Service Credit and Contributions), have it properly notarized and send it to the Retirement Systems Division.
+To receive a refund, the member can submit and apply for a refund in their ORBIT account.
+In the left navigation, select Apply for a Refund Online.
+The online process will guide the member through the steps, and they will be able to submit the application and track progress.
+The member also has the option to complete Form 5 (Withdrawing Your Retirement Service Credit and Contributions), have it properly notarized and send it to the Retirement Systems Division.

 State law does not allow the Retirement Systems Division to issue a refund earlier than 60 days after the member's termination/separation from a TSERS employer.

-A member should not complete and sign Form 5 until the approximate date of his or her termination.
-The "Employer Certification" section (Section G) of Form 5 must be completed only if the member left employment within three months of the application date.
+The "Employer Certification" section must be completed only if the member left employment within three months of the application date.

 After the form is completed, the member should not submit it to the Retirement Systems Division before the effective date of termination.
-Form 5 is located in ORBIT.
-Guide A on Form 5 includes instructions to help the member expedite the accurate payment of his or her retirement refund.

 Please inform the member that taking a refund means they are also forfeiting their years of membership service and the rights associated with that service.

-Also, make sure the member is aware that he/she will receive a refund of their six percent contributions, plus four percent interest, not any other contributions made to the Retirement Systems on their behalf.
+The member will receive a refund of their six percent contributions, plus four percent interest.

+The member receiving a refund will not receive any other contributions made to the Retirement Systems on their behalf, for instance employer contributions.

-Transferring Service and Contributions Between Systems
+Remember, because we are a 401(a) Defined Benefit Plan and we do not have a provision that allows for loans from a member's retirement account, nor can a member receive a partial refund.
+More information about refunds can be found on our website, myNCRetirement.com.

+TRANSFERRING SERVICE & CONTRIBUTIONS BETWEEN SYSTEMS